License

 A.1.
 Firmware Modes

 The AltOS firmware build for the altimeters has two fundamental modes, “idle” and “flight”.
 Which of these modes the firmware operates in is determined at start up time.
 Since EasyMini doesn’t have an accelerometer we can use to determine orientation, “idle” mode is selected if the board is connected via USB to a computer, otherwise the board enters “flight” mode.
+This is also how EasyMotor works, since even though it has an accelerometer, it detects the motor burn it is meant to record by detecting a rise in chamber pressure, and board orientation doesn’t matter.

 At power on, the altimeter will beep out the battery voltage to the nearest tenth of a volt.
 Each digit is represented by a sequence of short “dit” beeps, with a pause between digits.
 A zero digit is represented with one long “dah” beep.
 Then there will be a short pause while the altimeter completes initialization and self test, and decides which mode to enter next.